transccc/iot-project/README.md

   $I = \frac{V}{R} = \frac{5V}{110 \, \Omega} \approx 45.45 \ mA$

 This current draw is sufficient for the power bank to recognize the device as active and continuously supply power.
-As the current supplied by the powerbank was max 2 A.
+Additionally, given the voltage, the power dissipation across the resistors is well within safe limits, preventing any risk of damage.
+The power bank can supply a maximum current of 2 A, which is more than adequate for this setup.